KrishnajithUS/KrishnajithUS/README.md

 - 🌱 I’m currently learning **Django Rest and React**

 - 👨‍💻 All of my projects are available at [https://krishnajith.netlify.app/](https://krishnajith.netlify.app/)
+<h1>Projects</h1>
+- [Lancer](https://github.com/KrishnajithUS/Lancer): This is a Freelancing website for Freelancers and normal Users built using React JS, Django, SQL and Redux.
+Freelancer can post their Services, users can connect with Freelancer's through Chat. live demo:("lancer.online")

+- [LapCare](https://github.com/KrishnajithUS/LapCare_Ecom):  This is an e-commerce website for Premium Laptops such as Apple, Dell, Asus and HP.
+Users can view various products and add the product to their cart and pay for the product.
+Also this website has a fully functional admin side.
+The website is hosted on AWS EC2 instance using Nginx.
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>